corcorans/lrc/README.md

 Lua-Roman-Converter
 ===================

-A roman numeral converter in lua
+A simple roman numeral converter in lua which will take a roman numeral and return the integer value